marshallswain/feathers-pinia/docs/guide/setup-vite.md

 ```

 Notice that we've called `useAuth` by providing the `api` and `userStore`.
 By providing the `userStore`, it will
-automatically add a returned `user` to the store after succesful login.
+automatically add a returned `user` to the store after successful login.
 The above example also calls `reAuthenticate`,
-which available starting with Feathers-Pinia 2.0, as well.
-The `reAuthenticate` utility will check for a valid, non-expiring
-accessToken in the Feathers Client and automatically authenticate if one is found.
-It will fail silently to avoid the
+which checks for a valid, non-expired accessToken in the Feathers Client and automatically authenticates if one is
-need to catch errors during app initialization
+found.
+It will fail silently to avoid the need to catch errors during app initialization.

 ### 6.2 `App.vue` Updates

 With the auth store in place, we can now use it in our App.vue file to only show the UI once auth initialization has
 completed.
 The auth store includes an `isInitDone` attribute to handle this scenario.
-It will become `true` either after
+It will become `true` after auth
-auth succeeds or fails.
+either succeeds or fails.
 Assuming you've created a `Loading` component (not shown in this tutorial), you could show the
 loading screen by using `v-if="authStore.isInitDone`, as shown here:

 ```vue